 The Community Dispute Resolution Program utilizes trained volunteers from the community to mediate minor disputes and may be a helpful way to resolve your problem without relying on the Court.
 Mediation is often the preferred option for cases that involve people with ongoing relationships such as neighbors, friends, relatives, coworkers and others.
 Mediation is available to every resident of this community.
+The Judge or Court Administrator refers cases to the mediator.
+A referral to mediation can be requested.

 WHAT IS MEDIATION?